Will Benson Player Props: Reds vs. Nationals

 Will Benson At The Plate

-- Benson has two doubles, three triples, three home runs and 16 walks while hitting .293.
+- Benson has two doubles, three triples, three home runs and 16 walks while batting .282.

-- Benson has driven in a run in five games this season (13.9%), including two games with multiple runs batted in.
+- In five games this year (13.5%), Benson has picked up an RBI, including two games with multiple runs batted in.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.